Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia Tech has combined with its opponents to put up more than 53 points in six of nine games this season.
+- Georgia Tech and its opponents have gone over the current 53.5-point total in six of nine games this season.

-- Boston College has combined with its opponents to score more than 53 points in two games this season.
+- Boston College and its opponents have combined to score more than 53.5 points in two games this season.

-- The two teams combine to average 53.4 points per game, 0.4 more than the over/under in this contest.
+- The two teams combine to average 53.4 points per game, 0.1 less than the over/under in this contest.

-- These two squads combine to allow 47.8 points per game, 5.2 fewer than this contest's over/under.
+- These two squads combine to surrender 47.8 points per game, 5.7 fewer than this contest's over/under.

-- The average total in Yellow Jackets games this season is 58.8, 5.8 points above Saturday's total of 53.
+- The average total in Yellow Jackets games this season is 58.8, 5.3 points more than Saturday's over/under of 53.5.

-- In 2021, games involving the Eagles have averaged a total of 53.4 points, 0.4 more than the set total in this contest.
+- The 53.4 PPG average total in Eagles games this season is 0.1 points fewer than this game's over/under.

 Georgia Tech Stats and Trends

-- This season, the Yellow Jackets have just one against the spread win in four games as a favorite of 2 points or more.
+- The Yellow Jackets have covered the spread once this season when favored by 2 points or more (in four chances).

-- Georgia Tech's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Georgia Tech's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

 - The Yellow Jackets rack up 9.9 more points per game (28.7) than the Eagles allow (18.8).

-- Georgia Tech is 3-4 against the spread and 3-4 overall this season when the team scores more than 18.8 points.
+- When Georgia Tech scores more than 18.8 points, it is 3-4 against the spread and 3-4 overall.

-- When Georgia Tech churns out over 333.8 yards, the team is 2-5 against the spread and 3-4 overall.
+- In games that Georgia Tech amasses over 333.8 yards, the team is 2-5 against the spread and 3-4 overall.

-- The Yellow Jackets have 10 giveaways this season, while the Eagles have 14 takeaways .

 - Find the latest spread and moneyline odds for Georgia Tech at SISportsbook.